 If the company uses the amortized cost approach to measure a long-term debt, it can use two methods to amortize the discount and the premium:

 - the straight-line method (allowed only under U.S. GAAP).

 The general rule for both methods is the same.
-For discount bonds, in the consecutive years, we will adjust the historical cost up until we reach the bond’s par value and for premium bonds we will adjust the historical cost down until we reach the par value.
-However, the straight-line method assumes that in each period throughout the bond’s life the value of the adjustment is the same.
+For discount bonds, in consecutive years, we will adjust the historical cost up until we reach the bond’s par value and for premium bonds, we will adjust the historical cost down until we reach the par value.
+However, the straight-line method assumes that in each period throughout the bond’s life, the value of the adjustment is the same.